manpagez: man pages & more

 want, like when GET, HEAD or POST is not good enough for you,

 CURLOPT_CUSTOMREQUEST(3) is there for you.
-It is very simple to
+It is simple to use:

 When using the custom request, you change the request keyword of